-Smith and Davis Orthodontics knows all the facts on flossing and how great it is for your teeth and overall health.
-Here are a few to give you inspiration for fabulous flossing!
+Smith and Davis Orthodontics knows the facts about flossing and how important flossing daily is for your teeth and overall health.
+Here are a few facts to inspire fabulous flossing!

 Benefits of Flossing